 New Southern Section: investing in the future

 Alongside Messe Düsseldorf’s digital transformation, the Group continues to pursue the modernisation of the Düsseldorf Exhibition Centre as a central part of its corporate strategy.
 In 2017 and 2018 the focus will be on building a new Hall 1 and southern entrance area with state-of-the-art space for exhibitions, conventions and other events.
-The investment total of all construction and reconstruction activities in modernising the Group’s premises will be around EUR 650m until 2030.
-The robust annual results of 2017 provide a financial basis for this development.

 With a revenue of around EUR 360m in 2017, the Messe Düsseldorf Group maintained its position as one of Germany's most successful trade fair companies.
 28,700 exhibitors presented their products to 1.35m trade visitors at events in Düsseldorf this year.
 Moreover, conventions attracted over half a million visitors.
 About 50 trade fairs were held in Düsseldorf, including 23 number one events in five areas of expertise: machinery, plants and equipment, trade and services, medicine and healthcare, lifestyle and beauty, and also leisure.
 In addition, there were about 70 proprietary, joint and contracted events outside Germany, demonstrating that the Messe Düsseldorf Group is a leading global platform for export.
 Messe Düsseldorf GmbH is the trade fair company with the highest level of internationalism in capital goods exhibitions.
 In 2017 Messe Düsseldorf's proprietary events in machinery, plants and equipment had approx. 74 per cent international exhibitors and attracted 73 per cent trade visitors from other countries.
 In all, Düsseldorf trade fairs were attended by customers from about 180 countries.
 The Group runs a global network of sales offices in 138 countries (74 international representations) as well as competence centres in 8 countries.